A constant-time algorithm for middle levels Gray codes: The algorithm

 \subsection{The function \texorpdfstring{$\Init$}{Init}}

 It remains to define the function $\Init(n,x,\ell)$ called in line~\ref{line:call-init} of the algorithm $\HamCycle$.
 This function moves forward along the Hamilton cycle from the given vertex~$x$ in~$G_n$ and visits all vertices until the first vertex of the form~$z0$ with $z\in D_n$ is encountered.
 We then initialize the current vertex as~$y:=z0$, and set the vertex counter~$i$ to the number of vertices visited along the cycle from~$x$ to~$y$.
+The parameter $\ell$ is passed, as it might be so small that the termination condition is already reached on this initial path.

 The first task is to compute, for the given vertex~$x$, which path~$P_\sigma(y)\, 0$ or~$\ol{\rev}(P_\sigma(y))\, 1$ the vertex~$x$ is contained in.
 With this information we can run essentially one iteration of the while-loop of the algorithm $\HamCycle$, after which we reach the first vertex of the form~$z0$ with~$z\in D_n$.